Properties and events in Harlow 2018

 In the midst of Harlow New Town, at the back of the site of Princess Alexandra Hospital NHS Trust, stands Parndon Hall.
 The house was built in 1867 for Loftus Arkwright, the great grandson of Richard Arkwight of Derbyshire, who was a cotton industry entrepreneur involved at the very beginning of the Industrial Revolution.
 Loftus's wife Elizabeth (nee Reynolds) was a gifted horsewoman and artist and on moving into her new home, set about decorating the house with murals of a most extraordinary kind.
 The artwork was re-discovered after the Second World War and can be seen in rooms and the stairwell.
 The house is currently in use as the Education Centre for Princess Alexandra Hospital NHS Trust and the rooms of the family home now have very different uses, but the layout remains relatively unchanged.
 There will be an exhibition and guided tours.
 Refreshments, books and postcards will be on sale.
 A large number of the paintings in the house depict children and animals (but it should be noted that there are a large number of nude female figures portrayed as well).
 The history of the Arkwright family covers 1732 to the present day, the Industrial Revolution, families and their legacies, post-war New Town planning and so may be of interest to students.

-Max 10 people per tour/session.
+Additional information: Max 12 people per tour/event.
+Event Duration: Approximately 45 mins.
 This is a Victorian family home situated in the heart of Harlow with an interesting family history connection.
 Frederick Gibberd's post-war planning ensured the preservation of old houses and churches wherever possible.
 Parndon Hall is a work-place for staff of Princess Alexandra Hospital NHS Trust and is equipped as such.

 The Gibberd Garden